 - Practice your skills at introducing other professionals to one another.

-- Mirror the level of intensity of others to really increase rapport.
+- Mirror the motions and the level of intensity of others to really increase rapport.

 Increase your efforts at networking.
 Those skills will not only help your business, but they will also lend wings to your success.
 You haven’t peaked yet!